 Those who make it through can then be invited to complete your detailed employment application.
 A resume will never suffice in place of this as they can truly be a creative work of fiction if done well.

 Once the application is complete and submitted to you by suitable applicants, you can then further eliminate those who do not meet your ‘must-have’ requirements.

 The next step is the interview itself.
 Many salon owners fall apart at this point.
 They’re not sure what to ask, or how much they should talk.

-Their job application has given you all the basic details, so instead of focussing on that, ask questions about how they would, or have in the past, handled certain situations that occur within your salon.
+Their job application has given you all the basic details, so instead of focusing on that, ask questions about how they would, or have in the past, handle certain situations that occur within your salon.
 “Tell me what you’ve done in the past when a client has said she’s not happy with your work?” or “Explain how you’d handle a request for an emergency treatment when your appointment column is full”.
 Questions like these will help to show the applicant’s attitude to her work, and that’s vital to know.